NuevoFoundation/workshops/content/english/linux-basics/activity-2.md

 ![Picture of a filesystem tree](../images/filesystem-tree.png?classes=border,shadow)
 {{% /notice %}}

-On a windows computer, you can browse the computer's "C:\" drive filesystem in the "file explorer" like below
+On a Windows computer, you can browse the computer's "C:\" drive filesystem using "File Explorer" like below:

 ![Picture of a Windows file explorer](../images/filesystem-windows.png?classes=border,shadow)

-On a Mac computer, you can browse the computer's home filesystem in "Finder" like below
+On a Mac, you can browse the computer's home filesystem in "Finder" like below:

 ![Picture of the Mac file finder](../images/home-folder-mac.jpg?classes=border,shadow)